github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 ## Part 5: Managing organization and enterprise level policies and settings

 ### Managing settings for a single organization
+To manage and moderate your organization, you can set organization policies, manage permissions for repository changes, and use organization-level community health files.
 #### 1. Managing organization policies
 You can manage permissions and policies for a number of different actions and features in your organization.

 For example, to protect your organization's data and number of paid licenses, you can choose to allow only organization owners to invite outside collaborators to organization repositories.
-For more information, see "[Setting permissions for adding outside collaborators](/organizations/managing-organization-settings/setting-permissions-for-adding-outside-collaborators)."

-You can also manage the forking policy for the organization, choosing to allow or prevent the forking of private repositories owned by your organization.
-For more information, see "[Managing the forking policy for your organization](/organizations/managing-organization-settings/managing-the-forking-policy-for-your-organization)."
+You can also choose to allow or prevent the forking of private repositories owned by your organization.
+For more information, see "[Setting permissions for adding outside collaborators](/organizations/managing-organization-settings/setting-permissions-for-adding-outside-collaborators)" and "[Managing the forking policy for your organization](/organizations/managing-organization-settings/managing-the-forking-policy-for-your-organization)."

 For the full list of settings you can configure for your organization, see "[Managing organization settings](/organizations/managing-organization-settings)."
 #### 2. Managing repository changes
-You can configure permissions for creating, transferring and deleting repositories in your organization, including which types can be created by members.
+You can configure permissions for creating, transferring and deleting repositories in your organization, including which types members can create.
 For more information, see "[Restricting repository creation in your organization](/organizations/managing-organization-settings/restricting-repository-creation-in-your-organization)" and "[Setting permissions for deleting or transferring repositories](/organizations/managing-organization-settings/setting-permissions-for-deleting-or-transferring-repositories)."

 You can also restrict or grant the ability to change repository visibility.
 For more information, see "[Restricting repository visibility changes in your organization](/organizations/managing-organization-settings/restricting-repository-visibility-changes-in-your-organization)."
 #### 3. Using organization-level community health files and moderation tools